 Gun Permit Applications and Appeals

-We represent individuals who seek a permit to possess a firearm.
+We are gun permit attorneys in New Jersey who represent individuals seeking a permit to possess a firearm.
 We also represent clients who seek to appeal a denial of an application for a Firearms Purchaser Identification Card or Handgun Purchase Permit.

 We believe strongly that gun ownership is a serious matter that carries significant responsibilities.
-We represent only those gun owners and permit applicants who share our view.
+We represent only those gun owners and permit applicants who share our views.

 PLEASE NOTE THAT WE CHARGE A $100.00 PREPAID CONSULTATION FEE IN CONNECTION WITH ALL GUN PERMIT MATTERS.
 ALL INITIAL CONSULTATIONS IN THESE MATTERS MUST BE IN PERSON.
 THERE ARE NO TELEPHONE CONSULTATIONS IN GUN PERMIT MATTERS.
 A CONSULTATION WILL NOT BE SCHEDULED UNTIL AND UNLESS THIS FEE IS PAID IN FULL.
 IF THE CLIENT RETAINS US TO RENDER SERVICES BEYOND THE INITIAL CONSULTATION, THE $100.00 FEE WILL USUALLY BE CREDITED BACK AGAINST ANY ADDITIONAL FEES THAT ARE CHARGED.
 THERE ARE NO EXCEPTIONS TO THIS POLICY.Gun Permit Applications and Appeals

 We represent clients who apply for Firearms Purchaser Identification Cards and/or Handgun Purchase Permits in New Jersey.
 Years of experience have demonstrated that the process for obtaining one of these permits is deceptively simple.
 These applications are frequently denied for the following reasons: